 5 (2)

-History of Forex brokers in New Zealand
+History of Forex Brokers in New Zealand

-To solve these mishaps, the parliament of New Zealand worked out on its shortcomings by introducing another regulatory authority.
+To solve these mishaps, the parliament of New Zealand worked out its shortcomings by introducing another regulatory authority.
 This new organization was known as the Financial Markets Authority (FMA).
 FMA has proven worthy of the authority than any other combination of regulatory agencies.

 FMA is solely responsible to turn about the misfortunes of New Zealand by curbing the buildup of scams as well as ensuring the protection of investors and inflicting fines and sanctions on brokers that do not meet its standards.
 This is done through proactive regulation.

-New Zealand Forex brokers regulations
+New Zealand Forex broker's regulations

 New Zealand Forex Regulation

 According to experts, New Zealand lacks enough Forex regulations.
 The body is keen to make traders fairly gain profits and a lot of strategies have been put in place to ensure this is realized and cushion traders from unnecessary risk and fraud.
-Generally, New Zealand has three regulation bodies that have a mission to make the Forex world streamlined within New Zealand.
+Generally, New Zealand has three regulatory bodies that have a mission to make the Forex world streamlined within New Zealand.
 Below are the Forex regulators.

 1. FSPR